stwins60/stwins60.github.io/projects.markdown

 permalink: /projects/
 ---

-## ==Auxy==: The subscription-based product that helps at-risk students reach their potential by connecting them with on-campus resources
+## Auxy: The subscription-based product that helps at-risk students reach their potential by connecting them with on-campus resources

 This was an Inter-professional Project (IPRO) that took place at Illinois Institute of Technology that involved creating a solution to help students that are at risk of failing their classes.